SingularityX-ai/penify-blogs/index.md

   name: "Penify"
   tagline: Effortlessly generate precise, human like docstrings for GitHub repos with Penify
 features:
+  - title: "Amazon to Scrap Local Alexa Processing: All Voice Commands Moving to the Cloud"
+    details: "Explore the implications of Amazon's decision to eliminate local Alexa voice processing, shifting all requests to the cloud.
+Learn about the privacy concerns, generative AI advancements, and the future of Echo devices."
+    link: /docs/Amazon-to-Scrap-Local-Alexa-Processing.md
   - title: "Gemma 3: The Most Powerful AI Model for Single-GPU Deployment in 2025/March"
     details: "Discover Google's Gemma 3 AI models, built on Gemini technology.
 Learn about their powerful text and multimodal capabilities, large context window, and how to deploy them on a single GPU.
 Explore benchmarks, performance comparisons, and use cases."
     link: /docs/current-strongest-model-that-fits-on-a-single-GPU.md